pereznetworks/A-Fetch-API-and-Modular-Demo-A-Complete-Employee-Directory-Site/technicalReadme.md

 ### Results from Fetch API

-- able to get 12 random employees with latin charset only
+- able to get 12 random s with latin charset only
 - able to extract basic info for each
-  - display as an employee directory
+  - display as an  directory
   - in grid layout

 ### modal window